 What is the eyelid surgery procedure?

 Plan to suspend your regular activities for several days after the procedure to allow time to heal.
 Your surgeon conducts the procedure under local anesthesia and oral sedation.
 Incisions are made along the natural contours of your eyelids, through which your surgeon extracts excess fat and skin.
 These cuts are closed with small stitches that remain for several days.
-Swelling and bruising may occur, but your eyelids should return to normal appearance within two weeks.
+Swelling and bruising may occur, but should subside over time.

 Is eyelid surgery covered by insurance?